 Erik Isaacman, L.Ac, C.SMA

-SMAC Program has helped shape his practice:Erik Isaacman is one of our graduates who is now a successful sports acupuncturist in Portland, Oregon.
+SMAC Program has helped shape his practice:rik Isaacman is one of our graduates who is now a successful Portland sports acupuncturist.
 Here is what he says about how the

 “The knowledge I have gained from the SMAC program has made me a more effective clinician when treating both musculoskeletal pain as well internal organ disorders.